-E16.4R It is the student's responsibility to ensure all relevant information and supporting documentary evidence is made available to the University.
-Please note a verbal notification regarding personal difficulties is not sufficient.
+APPE2.25 It is the student's responsibility to ensure that the form is completed and that all relevant information and supporting documentary evidence is made available to the University.
+A verbal notification regarding personal difficulties is not sufficient.

-E16.5R When filling out the form, students must ensure they record exactly which assessments have been affected and link this to the modules they relate to.
-Students must clearly state why the circumstances adversely affected their ability to attend or to submit the assessment.
-The dates of the assessment must be linked to the reasons given.
+APPE2.26 When filling out the form, students must ensure they record exactly which assessments have been affected and link this to the modules they relate to.
+They must clearly state why the circumstances adversely affected their ability to attend or to submit the assessment.
+The reasons given must be linked to the dates of the assessment.